xiaodongzhou/WechatTitleGeneration/README.md

+# Generate Wechat title from given content

+The objective of this project is to generate wechat title from the given content.
+We use the start-of-the-art seq2seq model to build the summarizer.
+This model is based on RNN and LSTM.
+In the current literature, this method is much better than previous abstractive summarization methods.
+To build this model, we refer to many existing methods, e.g., Google's model of text summarization with RNN, and Siraj's video and code on text summarization with deep learning.
+We will use collected Wechat articles(contents and titles) to train and test the model we are going to build.

+## Phases
+This project is divided into a few phases.

+* Phase I:  We will use the basic seq2seq model with RNN to build the summarizer and train it with Wechat articles accumulated
+* Phase II:  We want to add the attention module into this.
+* Phase III: We want to add more words(not only in the input vocabulary, but also in the neighborhood of the input vocabulary
+* Phase IV:  We want to classify wechat article titles into different categories.
+We want to generate different styles of article title.

+## Preprocessing of the dataset.
+##

 # How_to_make_a_text_summarizer
 This is the code for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube